dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 3. Deploy the POC so that we can run it on the same data centre that the logs are stored so we can see the actual speed of the program

 - Will test out string matching on a fixed number of log files first to see the speed on a local machine (and we also want to see the speed of actually running it on servers)
-- May also use POC to compare the performance of `String.contains` and Boyer-Moore -> **Is this actually needed?
-It seems pretty clear from the articles that using `String.Replace` is the fastest...**

 # 📓 Additional Notes
-This section is just temporary notes + to-dos for me so I don't forget stuff from PR reviews/comments. (will delete it from final doc iteration)

 ### Possible additional features
 - Include line number and character index that a string match was found